mahima0811gupta/OOPS/virtualFUnction.cpp/Readme.md

 };
 It must be overridden by derived classes.
 A class containing at least one pure virtual function is called an abstract class.

+INTERFACE-an interface represents a contract or blueprint that defines WHAT a class must do, but not HOW it does it.
+It only defines function names, parameters, and expected behavior.
+Actual implementation is left to the classes that inherit the interface.
+This helps developers build software that is modular, testable, and extendable.